comatory/mastodon-archive-viewer/README.md

 1. Clone this repository
 2. Extract your Mastodon archive
-3. Place the following files inside the `archive-data` folder:
+3. Place the following files inside the `data` folder:

 - `actor.json`
 - `outbox.json`